giantswarm/fmt/kubernetes/annotations_and_labels.md

   services (i.e. K8s components) or `managed` for Giant Swarm managed services (i.e. networking, DNS, monitoring, ingress controller, etc.).
 Latter would be managed by `chart-operator`.
-- `release.giantswarm.io/version` - value should be the used Giant Swarm release version, e.g. `2.3.0`.
+- `release.giantswarm.io/version` - value should be Giant Swarm release
+  version, e.g. `release.giantswarm.io/version=2.3.0`.
-- `OPERATOR.giantswarm.io/version` - value should be the used operator version bundle version, e.g. `kvm-operator.giantswarm.io/version=1.0.0`.
+- `OPERATOR.giantswarm.io/version` - value should be an operator version, e.g.
+  `kvm-operator.giantswarm.io/version=1.0.0`.
+This is not the same as release version.
+This value can be the same in multiple releases.
+This label is used by the operator to recognize which object it should reconcile.
 - `giantswarm.io/provider` - value should be the installation's provider, e.g.
   `kvm`, `aws`, or `azure`.

+### Labels Set In Custom Resources

+#### Control Plane

+- `giantswarm.io/managed-by`
+- `OPERATOR.giantswarm.io/version`
+- `release.giantswarm.io/version`

+#### Tenant Cluster

+- `giantswarm.io/managed-by`
+- `OPERATOR.giantswarm.io/version`
+- `release.giantswarm.io/version`

 ### Labels Set In Nodes